University of Chicago

 In 2007, the University of Chicago Laboratory Schools began one of the most ambitious and far-reaching expansions in their history.
-This overall re-calibration of the Laboratory Schools has been separated into three phases to allow the school to remain open and fully functional during construction.
-The phases include a new 120,000 SF building for nursery to the second grade; a new 80,000 SF addition with two performance spaces and multiple music and art classrooms; and the renovation of five existing buildings which range in date from 1903 to 1996.
-The first of these phases, Earl Shapiro Hall, recently finished construction and opened for the 2013-2014 academic year.
-The last two phases of the project are estimated to be completed by 2016.
-VDTA is the Design Architect, with FGM Associates serving as the Architect of Record for all phases of the project.
+The project includes three phases - Earl Shapiro Hall, a new 120,000 SF building for nursery to the second grade; Gordon Parks Arts Hall, a new 80,000 SF arts hall addition; and the renovation of five existing buildings which range in date from 1903 to 1996.

 Gordon Parks Arts Hall is positioned at the north end of the Lab School’s main campus.
 The new building serves the Middle School and High School arts program by providing spaces for music and performing arts education; including a 680-seat assembly hall.

 The geometry of the design is a modernized extension of the historic Lab Schools’ gothic architecture with Belfield’s gabled roof reflected in the angular glass and stone facades of the Arts Wing.
 Floor to ceiling glass along the north façade wash the interior spaces in natural light, creating a seamless connection between the exterior and interior.
 Indiana limestone is used on the exterior to match the existing vernacular, while a glass curtain wall and ribbed metal panels are used to complement the existing building.